czlee/czlee.github.io/index.md

   I've been involved in debating software since 2012.
 This page lists the three main projects I've been part of.

-Other places you can find me:
+# Other places you can find me

 [GitHub](https://github.com/czlee) ⋅
 [LinkedIn](https://www.linkedin.com/in/czlee/) ⋅
 [Twitter](https://twitter.com/czczlee) ⋅